aergoio/guide/source/specs/consensus.rst

 Consensus Algorithm
 ===================

-The objective of all the blockchain protocols is to replicate a blockchain across the participating node.
+The objective of all the blockchain protocols is to replicate a blockchain and its associated state across the participating nodes.
 To achieve such an agreement, each blockchain protocol deploys a consensus algorithm.

 The public Aergo network uses **Delegated Proof of Stake (DPoS)** for